dessn/Pippin/docs/src/usage.md

 ## Creating your own configuration file

-Each configuration file is represented by a yaml dictionary linking each stage (see stage declaration section below) to a dictionary of tasks, the key being the unique name for the task and the value being its specific task configuration.
+Each configuration file is represented by a yaml dictionary linking each stage to a dictionary of tasks, the key being the unique name for the task and the value being its specific task configuration.

 For example, to define a configuration with two simulations and one light curve fitting task (resulting in 2 output simulations and 2 output light curve tasks - one for each simulation), a user would define: